Getting Around Melbourne

 Travelling from Melbourne Tullamarine Airport to Melbourne CBD

 Melbourne Taxis are a convenient way to travel from the airport to your destination.
 Taxis are available from designated taxi ranks only.
 Taxi ranks are located on the ground floor outside Terminal 1 and between Terminals 2 and 3.
 You can also find taxi ranks located on the ground floor of the transport hub outside Terminal 4.
 A taxi fare into Melbourne CBD is approximately A$45.
-If you would prefer to pre-book your taxi during your stay in Melbourne, please refer to the contacts below:

 You can request a ride from Uber when you arrive at Melbourne Airport from any of the following ubers: UberX, Uber Assist, Uber XL and Uber Black.
 When requesting any of the Ubers, you will be asked to confirm your terminal number.
 Be sure to meet your driver at the “Uber pick-up” area nearest to your terminal.
 A regular Uber (UberX) ride to Melbourne CBD costs approximately between A$40 to A$60.
 For more information on Uber in Melbourne, visit Uber.com.

 SkyBus Airport Express